 Some kids are runners or wanderers.
 Mine?
 They are not.
 They stick to me.
 As babies, they wanted to be held or carried in a baby carrier and never wanted to be put down in public places.
+Even at home, they’re exactly the same.
+There was no need for me to have a long range baby monitor to listen out for them, they were always by my side.
 They are far from baby age now, and yet, they still stick.
 My nearly 4 year old insists on holding my hand when we go out.
 In a new place, she parks herself on my lap until she’s 100% sure it’s safe to roam around.
 She sleeps next to me at night.
 If she wakes up and I’m not there, she’s pretty upset until she can find me.
 My 6 year old follows me around the house all day, sticking her nose into all of my business.

 Am I worried?

 It seems a little annoying at times.
 In a world where ‘independence‘ is pushed, I can see where parents get especially bothered by children who only want to be by their parent’s side all day long.

 Slowly, as they’ve grew older, I’ve watched how adventurous they’ve become.
 Without any cajoling, bribing or training from me, their ‘mama radius‘ is expanding.
 I see how confident they’ve become without me forcing them to un-velcro themselves from me.
 In fact, when we’re it out, it’s rare that I even see or hear from the older one, she’s off running ahead or playing with the other kids.

 But, I still remember the days she stuck to me like glue.